Troubleshooting

 Debug Mode

-To diagnose marimo launch failures, enable debug logging in your Jupyter
+To diagnose marimo launch failures, enable debug logging so spawned marimo processes run with --log-level DEBUG.

 This is the recommended way to troubleshoot both initial launch failures and restart-triggered respawn failures.
 The restart endpoint only clears the old process; any actual failure happens on the next marimo spawn attempt and will show up in the logs.